-Leukemia may be suspected if you have certain risk factors, or concerning symptoms.
-Your doctor will begin with a complete history and physical examination, but leukemia can’t be fully diagnosed by physical exam.
-Instead, doctors will use blood tests, biopsies, and imaging studies to diagnose you.
+Leukemia may be suspected if you have certain risk factors or concerning symptoms.
+Your doctor will begin with a complete history and physical examination, but leukemia can’t be fully diagnosed by a physical exam.
+Instead, doctors will use blood tests, biopsies, and imaging tests to make a diagnosis.

 There are a number of different tests that can be used to diagnose leukemia.
 A complete blood count determines the numbers of RBCs, WBCs, and platelets in the blood.
 Looking at your blood under a microscope can also determine if the cells have an abnormal appearance.